sahanHe/integration-ballerina/kafka-salesforce-pricebook_update/readme.md

 Example to update the product price in the Salesforce pricebook using Kafka and Salesforce integration.

 ## Use case
-Apache Kafka is a distributed event store and stream-processing platform which is widely used for enterprise messaging applications.
-By using this integration, we can easily update the product price in the Salesforce pricebook using Kafka and Salesforce integration.
-This template can be used to update the product price in the Salesforce pricebook when a new message is received in the Kafka topic.
+Apache Kafka is a distributed event store and stream-processing platform, widely used for enterprise messaging applications.

+Organizations maintain details about products in various data stores such as ERP systems, databases, etc. These data stores can be updated by different business units.
+As these updates roll out, it's important to implement reliable communication between all such business units and data stores so that data is updated consistently across all systems.

+The following sample demonstrates a scenario in which a product's price in a price book in Salesforce is updated with product details fetched from a Kafka topic whenever a new message is received.

 ## Prerequisites
 * Salesforce account